No Result

 When the virus arrived, the same authorities who had always claimed that nothing could be done against the poorest quickly found the resources to help them.

-In short: one can stop the historical clock and redirect economic activity in new directions, while preserving the core of the social and economic order.
+In short: we can stop the historical clock and reorient economic activity in new directions, while preserving the core of the social and economic order.

 The return to the square

-I talked about it within the framework of a broader reasoning on the United States.
-Racial equality protests have quickly become a social movement on a virtually global scale.
+I talked about it within the framework of a broader reasoning about the United States.
+Protests for racial equality quickly became a social movement on a virtually global scale.

-When George Floyd was killed by police while handcuffed and lying face down, some Americans abandoned the fight against the virus and took to the streets to claim racial equality.
-It was an incredible moment: protesters and rioters took to the streets, often wearing masks but gathered in large gatherings against any health council.
+When George Floyd was killed by the police while he was handcuffed and lying face down, a part of Americans abandoned the fight against the virus and took to the streets to demand racial equality.
+It was an incredible moment: protesters and rioters took to the streets, often wearing masks but gathered in large gatherings against all health advice.

 The rapid succession from blockade to protest was anything but accidental.